FRIDAY, 1 JANUARY 1943

 Reconnaissance Squadron, 4th Photographic Reconnaissance Group with P-38s and

-F-5s transfers from Noumea to Guadalcanal.
+F-5s transfers from Noumea to Henderson Field.
 The air echelon of

 C and D Flights remain in the US.
 The squadron will fly its first combat mission